The system enhances opportunities for students in Cal U’s programs in theater, commercial music technology, and design and entertainment technology.

 Assistive listening is also available on Cal U’s new sound system.
 Patrons can request headphones at the box office that feed into the system.

-“Now we are ADA compliant in a completely different way and can now bring the sound directly to people that have difficulty hearing,” Pagen said.
+“Now we are ADA compliant in a completely different way and can now bring the sound directly to people that have difficulty hearing,” said Dr. Michele Pagen, co-chair of the Department of Music and Theatre.
 “It makes our venue even more attractive.”

 The new system takes a strictly analog broadcasting system and brings it into the new digital realm.
 Nearly all of the equipment can communicate over a single digital network that is controlled by DANTE, Digital Audio Networking Through Ethernet.